Juniper/contrail-specs/5.1/cfm-erb-unicast-crb-multicast-roles.md

 The unit tests for this feature will be in the ansible layer but with the assumption that building the infrastructure won't be in the scope of this feature.

 #### Test #1 - Verify the unicast and multicast features are executed
-- Verify the Unicast feature is executed for the ERB-Access-UCAST role
+- Verify the Unicast feature is executed for the ERB-UCAST-Gateway role
-- Verify the Multicast feature is executed for the CRB-Gateway-MCAST role
+- Verify the Multicast feature is executed for the CRB-MCAST-Gateway role

 #### Test #2 - Verify the effective config for the unicast and multicast features
 - Verify the remote multicast knob is specified for the Unicast role